-- 8.1.
-The same shooting positions are possible with handguns as with rifles.
-Here, too, you can shoot standing, sitting, kneeling and lying down, depending on your requirements. - 8.2.
-As a rule, however, handguns are only fired "freely", i.e. the weapon is not supported anywhere or touched by any object during firing. - 8.3.
+- 8.2.
+As a rule, however, handguns are only fired "free", i.e. the weapon is not supported anywhere or touched by any object during firing. - 8.3.
 If it is necessary or permitted in certain shooting sports to support or lay down the handgun, then only the two hands surrounding the weapon touch the support and not the weapon itself.